SJ429/PythonWithApi/README.md

 Whether financial, political, or social -- data's true power lies in its ability to answer questions definitively.

+I created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+To accomplish this, I utilized simple Python library and OpenWeatherMap API

 ## Part I - WeatherPy

 Created a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.

 Created a series of scatter plots to showcase the following relationships:

-After each plot add a sentence or too explaining what the code is and analyzing.
+After each plot added a sentence or too explaining what the code is and analyzing.

 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude